nishant-666/React-Interview-Questions/README.md

 # React Interview Questions and Answers(Video Version)

-## This is a curated list of my interview questions on React.
+## This is a list important topics and interview questions in React, curated by me!

 ### Table of Contents